Robert Clarence Nolan

 But there’s no way to win, no way to win ‘gainst that old outlaw, Time.

 Bob had planned to record a book of poetry and had composed and memorized several long poems, or "soliloquies", as he called them.
 On one of his regular visits to Bob, Bill Bowen brought along his tape recorder and had Bob recite one of these soliloquies for him - My Mistress the Desert.
-They agreed that Bill was to come again and record all the poems Bob had never put down on paper but Time was gone.
-Bob died eight days later, on June 16 1980, after a fishing trip in Newport Harbor with his daughter and his half brother, Mike.
+They agreed that Bill was to come again and record all the poems Bob had never put down on paper.
+But Time had run out.
+Bob died eight days later, on June 16, 1980, after a fishing trip in Newport Harbor with his daughter and his half brother, Mike.
 On his way home, Bob pulled up at a filling station in Costa Mesa to get gas and, by the time the attendant reached his car, he was gone.
-His body was cremated a week later and his daughter scattered his ashes on the desert near Red Rock Canyon in Nevada.
+His body was cremated a week later and his daughter scattered most of his ashes on the desert near Red Rock Canyon in Nevada.
+The rest are to be scattered in Winnipeg, Canada, the place of his birth.

 (Courtesy of Fred Sopher)